Available only in PRO Edition

 In the initial state tasks look like this:

 First of all, you need to free some space for baselines under the tasks.
-For this purpose, it's necessary to reduce the task height to make it equal to approximately a half of the row height:
+For this purpose, it's necessary to reduce the height of the task bar to make it equal to approximately a half of the row height:

 gantt.config.row_height = 40;